tinas/drawerly/docs/index.md

 hero:
   name: "Drawerly"
-  text: "Global Drawer Orchestration"
+  text: "Unified Drawer Stack"
-  tagline: A lightweight, stack-driven way to manage drawers
+  tagline: Manage multiple drawers with a unified stack and style it your way.
   image:
     src: /logo.svg
     alt: Drawerly Logo
   actions:
     - theme: brand
       text: Get Started
-      link: /
+      link: /guide/overview
     - theme: alt
-      text: Demo
+      text: Vue Guide
-      link: /
+      link: /vue/getting-started

 features:
-  - title: Predictable Drawer Flow
+  - title: Manage Multiple Drawers
     icon: 🧱
-    details: Build consistent drawer experiences with a clean stack-driven pattern.
-Every push, pop and transition behaves the same.
+    details: Open, close, and reorder drawers with simple API calls.
+The stack keeps everything synchronized and predictable.

-  - title: Unified App-Level Control
+  - title: Framework-Agnostic Core
-    icon: 🌐
+    icon: 🧭
-    details: All drawers are coordinated through a centralized layer.
-This eliminates prop chaining and scattered logic and ensures everything stays synchronized.
+    details: Built on a framework-agnostic core.
+Use the Vue adapter today or build your own adapter for any framework.

-  - title: Headless Architecture
+  - title: Style It Your Way
-    icon: 🧩
+    icon: 🎨
-    details: Drawerly manages behavior only.
-You are free to use any UI components, styles or design systems without restrictions.
+    details: Use the included styles, customize with CSS variables, or go fully headless and build your own UI from scratch.
 ---